WPBP/Widgets-Helper/README.md

 ![Downloads](https://img.shields.io/packagist/dt/wpbp/widgets-helper.svg)

 A class that extends the built-in WP_Widget class to provide an easier/faster way to create Widgets for WordPress.
-This is a fork of the original version with updates from the pull request on the official projects and few little improvements.
+This is a fork of the original version with updates from the pull requests on the official repo and few little improvements.

 ## Features

-Automatic fields creation
+* Automatic fields creation
-Validation methods
+* Validation methods
-Filter methods
+* Filter methods
-Before/After form output methods
+* Before/After form output methods
-Custom form fields creation
+* Custom form fields creation

 ## Install